Brett Favre: MVP (×3) and Super Bowl seasons (1995–97)

 In Super Bowl XXXI, Favre completed 14-of-27 passes for 246 yards and two touchdown passes.
 On the second play of the game, Favre called an audible and threw a 54-yard touchdown pass to wide receiver Andre Rison.
 In addition, Favre completed an 81-yard touchdown pass to wide receiver Antonio Freeman in the second quarter (then a Super Bowl record for longest touchdown catch).
 Favre rushed for 12 yards and another touchdown, as the Packers won Super Bowl XXXI over the New England Patriots, 35–21.
 In their 19 games of the season, the Packers had a turnover differential of plus 24, and outscored their opponents 100–48 in the playoffs.

 Favre and the Packers continued their dominance of the NFC during the next season.
 Favre was named AP co-MVP of the league along with Detroit Lions' running back Barry Sanders, his third straight award.
 He finished the season with 3,867 passing yards, 35 touchdown passes, 16 interceptions, and a passer rating of 92.6.
-The Packers finished with a 13–3 record and became the only team to ever defeat six teams that would go on to make the playoffs.
+The Packers finished with a 13–3 record and became the only team to ever defeat six teams which would go on to make the playoffs.
 Also, Green Bay advanced through the playoffs to the Super Bowl for the second year in a row.
 After being heavily favored by 11 points, the Packers lost to the Denver Broncos in Super Bowl XXXII by the score of 31–24 at Qualcomm Stadium in San Diego, ending the NFC's 13-year Super Bowl-winning streak.
 Denver defeating Green Bay was one of the biggest upsets in NFL history.
 Favre completed 25-of-42 passes for 256 yards and three touchdowns, with one interception and one fumble in the losing effort.
 Super Bowl XXXII was Favre's last appearance in a Super Bowl in his career, despite playing for another decade.